AdobeDocs/journey-optimizer-learn.en/help/tutorial-create-on-brand-content /create-and-refine-multilingual-content.md

 ---
 title: Create and refine multilingual versions of your content
-description: Learn how to translate and adapt your content across languages while maintaining brand consistency.
+description: In this step you translate and adapt messages into other languages using Adobe Journey Optimizer.
 feature: Multilingual Content
 topic: Content Management
 role: User
 level: Intermediate
 doc-type: Feature Video
 duration: 191
-last-substantial-update: 2026-07-14
+last-substantial-update: 2026-07-15
 jira: KT-20389
 ---

 # Create and refine multilingual versions of your content

-Learn how to translate and adapt your content across languages while maintaining brand consistency.
-This overview shows how to create multilingual versions of your campaigns, use AI-assisted translation to quickly generate localized content, and refine tone and messaging to match your brand guidelines.
-You also see how to combine automated workflows and on-the-fly translations to efficiently scale global communications across channels.
+In this step you translate and adapt messages into other languages using Adobe Journey Optimizer, using Spanish and French as the example locales.
+You copy an existing touchpoint into locale templates and use AI capabilities to generate on-brand translations, alongside your other manual or automated translation workflows.
+You review scoring, refine tone and messaging, and keep translated content aligned with your brand guidelines.

 >[!VIDEO](https://video.tv.adobe.com/v/3494538/?learn=on)